 Beard Transplant Candidate Complementary Treatments

 A beard transplant provides male patients with outstanding benefits, and the procedure may be performed in conjunction with another cosmetic surgery to achieve enhanced results.
-Men often request complementary treatments, such as a chin implant, rhinoplasty, eyebrow transplant, or cosmetic injectables to reduce signs of aging.
+Men often request complementary treatments, such as eyebrow transplant.
 Candidacy for facial hair transplants and complementary procedures is determined during the consultation based on the patient’s health and cosmetic goals.

 Eyebrow restoration is a routine procedure that is commonly performed with a beard transplant.
 Men often lose the lateral area of the eyebrow due to age or desire a thicker brow for cosmetic reasons.